a16z/ai/src/docs/guides/dl-start.md

 Note that model operations include the model ID within the URL, `https://api.clarifai.com/v2/models/MODEL_ID/output_info`.

-Once this is done, simply referencing the model during prediction calls will be enough.
+Once this is done, you can ask the model to make a prediction to pasing in the Model ID to reference the model we should trained.

 # TensorFlow

-For TensorFlow, we will first prepare and train a standard model and then retrain it with our data set once the initial part is done.
+Now let's do the same thing in TensorFlow.
+We will first prepare and train a standard model and then retrain it with our data set.
+This recipe will take some more effort because we're downloading TensorFlow software onto our own development machine.

 ## TensorFlow Ingredients